Mark Voris: University of Arizona

 Starting in 1946, Voris began teaching at the University of Arizona.
-He served as the acting head of the UA Art Department from 1962-1963.
+He served as the acting head of the UA Art Department from 1962 to 1963.
 There was a public lamentation when Voris announced his retirement from the art faculty.
 The Tucson Daily Citizen wrote: "I don't want to give the bare facts about Mark Voris, but rather the terrible loss his retirement brings to the art department.
 How can one replace the talent, genuineness, gentility, and energy by articulating just the facts."

 In a Memorial Resolution written by his colleges including Lez L. Haas, Robert Quinn, Gordon Heck, and Andrew Buchhauser they wrote: "As artist and teacher, Mark Voris' greatest gift lay in design.
 He drew with facility, and painted and potted with vigor and grace.
 However what made is work so attractive was its design, its sense of inevitable rightness.
 He combined the restrained perfection of the classical approach with the subtle certainty for the Japanese craftsman.
 His unerring eye applied equally to form, color and decoration, bringing them together in such complete natural coordination that any alteration was unthinkable.
 His pictures combined strength with elegance in a provocative and characteristic manner.
 His was an exceedingly personal and communicative art."